Key Takeaways

 South Carolina law does not impose state-wide rent control or cap late fees.

-However, any late charges should be reasonable (compared to the administrative costs) and well stated in the lease agreement
+However, any late charges should be reasonable (compared to the administrative costs) and well stated in the lease or rental agreement.

 If any legal issue arises from this, the court will assess the purpose of such fees and the proportionality.